 - you’ll be able to provide secondary care to a victim in non-threatening life conditions (bandaging, splintering, etc.).

-PADI specialty courses make you progress by focusing on specific fields of diving.
+SSI specialty courses make you progress by focusing on specific fields of diving.

 We can offer you the following specialties:

 Through 3 dives we will focus on deep diving, learning further about gas narcosis and no-decompression limit.
 You’ll breath through a spare cylinder simulating a decompression stop, you’ll calculate your Surface Air Consumption and you’ll unveil all your dive computer‘s secrets.

 The maximum depth is 40 meters (130 feet).